September 26 – October 20

 How do I apply for a Scholarly Concentration?

-Applications are reviewed by Scholarly Concentration co-directors, who are responsible for making selections.
-Students are notified of conditional acceptance in April.
+Current medical students can complete a Scholarly Concentration application during the Fall 2019 recruitment cycle, Sept.
+26 to Oct.
+20. Applications are reviewed by Scholarly Concentration co-directors, who are responsible for making selections.
+Our goal is to notify students of conditional acceptance before Thanksgiving.
 Final confirmation is made in May, following completion of the Spring term.
 Satisfactory completion of the term and being in academic good standing is a prerequisite for participating in a Scholarly Concentration.

 Questions about specific Scholarly Concentrations should be directed to the appropriate co-directors.